devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step4.md

 # Which Linux

 No doubt the server world is been ruled by Linux OS.
-But there might be
+But there might be a confusion to